microsoft/promptflow/docs/dev/documentation_guidelines.md

 You can build the documentation site locally to preview the final effect of your docstring on the rendered site.
 This will provide you with a clear understanding of how your docstring will appear on our site once your changes are merged into the main branch.

 1. Setup your dev environment, see [dev_setup](./dev_setup.md) for details.
 Sphinx will load all source code to process docstring.
-    - If you just want to build the doc site without reference doc, then there is no need to follow `dev_setup` to install those dependencies, simply remove `-WithReferenceDoc` from the command in step 3.
+    - Skip this step if you just want to build the doc site without reference doc, but do remove `-WithReferenceDoc` from the command in step 3.
 2. Install `langchain` package since it is used in our code but not covered in `dev_setup`.
 3. Open a `powershell`, activate the conda env and navigate to `<repo-root>/scripts/docs` , run `doc_generation.ps1`:
     ```pwsh